 Paul Kleiman PhD PFHEA FRSA

 Paul has a national and international reputation as an innovative and expert consultant, facilitator, evaluator and speaker.
-His work and research spans several fields, and he has been at the forefront of enhancing and supporting learning and teaching in higher education through his ten years as Deputy Director of PALATINE, the UK’s Subject Centre for Performing Arts and, more recently (until 2014) as the Higher Education Academy’s UK Lead for Dance, Drama and Music.
+His work and research spans several fields, and he has been at the forefront of enhancing and supporting learning and teaching in higher education through his ten years as Deputy Director of PALATINE, the UK’s Subject Centre for Performing Arts and, until 2014, as the Higher Education Academy’s UK Lead for Dance, Drama and Music.
+Currently (2018) Paul is a Visiting Professor at Middlesex University and Rose Bruford College of Theatre and Performance, a Principal Fellow of the HEA and a Fellow of the Royal Society of Arts.

 Paul trained and worked successfully as a designer and director before moving into education, and he was one of the founding tutors of the Liverpool Institute for Performing Arts (LIPA).
 His work and research, particularly in the fields of creativity and assessment, is published and cited widely in books and journals.
 A list of his publications is available here.
 He creates and leads workshops, seminars and training events that help HE institutions and organisations enhance what they do and the way they work, and enables them to identify and develop the strategies to deal constructively with the challenges and complexities they face.